 Using their own words to reflect on their experiences, these cases do not gloss over the setbacks and the dead ends social entrepreneurs can face.
 Instead, readers will gain a realistic insight into the challenges and an engaging look at the problem-solving mindset needed to overcome them.
 From a life-saving project to bring solar-powered lighting to midwives in Nigeria, to a news dissemination service that’s grown from small beginnings to have a global impact, each case study draws out the lessons learnt by the innovators, providing guidance and advice for those looking to follow in their footsteps.
 “Social Entrepreneurship and Innovation” is an invaluable resource for social entrepreneurs and innovators looking for new ideas and insight into what really works – and what doesn’t.
 This book is an inspiring read for anyone with a social conscience and a desire to change their world for the better.

-The Rise of the Reluctant Innovator (PDF book sample, 1.2Mb)
+The Rise of the Reluctant Innovator (Free PDF eBook, 2.7Mb)